Seksan Prasertkul: After the Thammasat University Massacre

 After the 6 October 1976 Thammasat University Massacre, he took refuge with the communist insurgents in northeastern Thailand.
-However, he found the insurgents to be very dogmatic and not at all sympathetic to the students' democratic goals.
-When the Thai government offered an amnesty to those who had fled, he surrendered in 1980 and returned home.
-He went to the United States for graduate study and received a doctorate from Cornell University in 1989.
+In 1980, the Thai government offered amnesty to those who defected from insurgent movements.
+Prasertkul would surrender and return home six months after the amnesty began.
+Upon leaving the insurgency, he referred to himself as "a historical ruin."
+He went to the United States for graduate studies and received a doctorate from Cornell University in 1989.
 He has since taught political science at Thammasat University, where he is a well known and respected figure.